bereilhp/bucketSigner/README.md

-# Bucket Signer Microservice for Google Cloud platform
+# Bucket Signer Microservice for Google Cloud Platform using MongoDB

 ## Requirements